dhruvsheth-ai/apiad/Readme.md

 My name is 👨Alejandro Piad Morffis.
 Here are some things about me:

-I live in Havana, 🇨🇺Cuba, but I'm temporally located in Alicante, 🇪🇸Spain, finishing a 🎓PhD in Computer Science.
+I live in Havana, 🇨🇺Cuba, but I'm temporally located in Alicante, 🇪🇸Spain.

+I'm currently finishing a 🎓PhD in Computer Science.

-In my free time I also enjoy 💻[coding](https://apiad.net/projects) (mostly in 🐍Python), 🎮playing video games (sadly not much lately), and ✏️[writing](https://apiad.net/essays).
+In my free, time I also enjoy 💻[coding](https://apiad.net/projects) (mostly in 🐍Python), 🎮playing video games (sadly not much lately), and ✏️[writing](https://apiad.net/essays).

 My two passions are 📚teaching and ⚗️researching.
 I teach Programming, Compilers, AI, and a bunch other stuff at the University of Havana.
 I also do research there, mostly on how to use artificial intelligence to better understand human languages.